hzuslu/Bootcamp-Blogapp-Project/README.md

     ```
     dotnet watch run
     ```
-5. Access PETSBLOG by navigating to "http://localhost:5000" in your browser.

 For sample data, you can use the provided "SeedData.cs" file to populate the database before starting the project.